Elizabeth Allen (actress): Stage

 Allen honed her stage skills by joining and performing with the Helen Hayes Repertory Group before expanding into the big and small screens.
-Allen was twice nominated for Tony Awards for her performances on Broadway in The Gay Life, as actor, Supporting or Featured (Musical) (1962) and Do I Hear a Waltz?, as Best actor in a Musical (1965).
+Allen was twice nominated for Tony Awards for her performances on Broadway in The Gay Life, as Actress, Supporting or Featured (Musical) (1962) and Do I Hear a Waltz?, as Best Actress in a Musical (1965).
 She can be heard singing throughout the original cast album of Waltz, available on CD.

 Her other notable stage productions on the Great White Way and beyond included Romanoff and Juliet, Lend an Ear, Sherry!, California Suite, The Pajama Game, The Tender Trap, Show Boat, and South Pacific, and culminating in the 1980s Broadway musical 42nd Street, as fading star Dorothy Brock.
 In 1983, she appeared as Dr. Gwen Harding on the CBS soap opera Guiding Light.

 Allen quietly retired from show business in 1996, after touring numerous cities throughout the world for over a decade with her 42nd Street role from Broadway.
 This was her last, significant acting job after appearing in Texas for two seasons.